matomatical/reward-lab/workshop.md

-   without giving it a long-term incentive to stay there for the sake of this potential---the potential should eventually either be lost (if the agent leaves those states without achieving return) or actualised (if the policy leaves the states while achieving return).
+   without giving it a long-term incentive to stay there for the sake of this potential---the potential should eventually either be lost (if the agent leaves those states without achieving return) or actualised (if the policy leaves the states and gains actual reward).

-TODO: What, if any, assumptions should we have placed on the potential function?
-Check the paper.
-I think things should be bounded so that they converge.

 Bonus task: Cancelling potentials
 ---------------------------------